Rumarino-Team/hydrus-software-stack/data_engine/gui/README.md

 - OpenCV (cv2) for image processing
 - NumPy for array operations
 - PyTorch for tensor operations
-- Ultralytics SAM for segmentation
+- Native SAM2 for segmentation
 - pathlib for path handling

 ## Architecture